vassar-college-es/snaplogic-project-catalog/docs/it/index.md

 - Workday.AuditLog-Splunk.WorkdayIndex
     - Workday Production Audit Data to Splunk for ISO
-    - Using WD REST API and HTTP Event Collector service from Splunk
+    - Using Workday REST API and HTTP Event Collector service from Splunk
     - task= (pipeline) triggered via HTTP req from workday-splunk.py on dataintegration02
     - v1.0.1